nedimcanulusoy/Scotium-Talent-Hunt/README.md

 1) Fork it (https://github.com/nedimcanulusoy/Scotium-Talent-Hunt-with-ML.git)
 2) Create your feature branch (git checkout -b feature/your-feature)
-3) Commit your changes (git commit -am 'Add some feature')
+3) Commit your changes (git commit -am 'ADD some feature')
 4) Push to the branch (git push origin feature/your-feature)
 5) Create a new Pull Request